oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 }
 ```

-Only the methods defined in the `FictiousLanguageTranslationService` are available now.
+Only the methods defined in the `FictitiousLanguageTranslationService` are available now.
 Pretty sweet!

 ### Configure with `useValue`

 The `useValue` option replaces the provider with a value.
 This option is a great use case for values such as configurations and mocking services in automated tests where you need to control the inputs and outputs.
-Let's go back to the `BREAD_TOKEN` in this example and override it to show a 🥐(croissant) instead.
+Let's go back to the `BREAD_TOKEN` in this example and override it to show a 🥐 (croissant) instead.

 We can override the token: